Alex Robinson (footballer): Goldfields football

 A follower, Robinson later moved to Western Australia and played football for Boulder City in the Goldfields Football League.
 He was the league's best player award winner in 1907 and a member of five premiership teams.

 He represented Western Australia in the 1908 Melbourne Carnival, withdrew from the 1911 Adelaide Carnival through injury and represented the state once more at the 1914 Sydney Carnivals.

 Cricket

 Robinson was a right handed middle order batsman who batted at four in his only first-class match, which was played against the touring Marylebone Cricket Club of England in 1907/08.
 Playing on the Western Australia Cricket Association Ground, Robinson scored 23 in the first innings and just one in the second.
 He was dismissed by English Test cricketer Jack Crawford both times.

 Coaching career

-After the war ended, Robinson had served as non-playing coach at Boulder City.
-He was appointed senior coach of Subiaco, in the West Australian Football League, for the 1928 season and remained there for two years.
+Robinson was appointed senior coach of Subiaco, in the West Australian Football League, for the 1928 season and remained there for two years.
 In his first season in charge he guided the club to third position and in 1929 steered them to fourth.